aaronsaray/aaronsaray.com/README.md

 drafts folder.
 This functionality is provided by the `Blog Publish Draft.alfredworkflow` file.
 This then commits the change and pushes it to master.
 When pushed to master, Github Pages will build the new site.

+### Creating New Tag

+Because of the way Jekyll on Github Pages works, we can't use the tagging plugins.
+So, we have to build our own.
+This is done from collections.
+In order to create a new tag, run the `bt tag-name` workflow command where `tag-name` is the new tag you wish to add to the system.
+(This will create a template for the xml and for the pages).
+This is provied by `Blog New Tag.alfredworkflow` file.

 ## Writing Standards

 I'm either way too anal - or this is just because I forget things.
 You get to decide!